AI executive agent autonomously navigating a booking website to schedule appointments

 Founder @ White Space

-I built a Claude Code agent that checks my Google Calendar, navigates my barber's booking website with Playwright, and schedules the appointment for me.
-End-to-end.
+The AI agent checks my Google Calendar, navigates my barber's booking website with Playwright, and schedules the appointment end-to-end.
 One command.

 Let's go ahead and jump into it.